MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/suspend-your-work-manage-your-shelvesets.md

 ## Suspend and resume your work from the My Work page

-From the **My Work** page you can save and then restore not only your file changes and related work items, but also the position of your open windows, breakpoints, and other important cues.
+From **My Work**, you can save and restore your file changes and related work items.
+You can also restore the position of your open windows, breakpoints, and other important cues.

 In Team Explorer, choose ![Home, my work](media/suspend-your-work-manage-your-shelvesets/IC547418.png) **Home**, and then choose **My Work**.
 On the **My Work** page, choose **Suspend & Shelve**, and then type a description of the suspended work.

 ![Screenshot of Suspend and shelve.](media/suspend-your-work-manage-your-shelvesets/IC592393.png)

-When you are ready to resume the work, go the **Suspended & Shelved Work** section of the **My Work** page, select a set of suspended work, and choose **Resume**.
+When you're ready to resume the work, go the **Suspended & Shelved Work** section of the **My Work** page, select a set of suspended work, and choose **Resume**.

 ![Screenshot of Resume.](media/suspend-your-work-manage-your-shelvesets/IC591026.png)

 ## Shelve your changes

 > [!TIP]
-> In either Solution Explorer or Source Control Explorer, you can shelve a specific subset of the files that you are working with: select them, open their context menu, and then choose **Shelve Pending Changes**.
+> In either Solution Explorer or Source Control Explorer, you can shelve a specific subset of the files that you're working with: select them, open their context menu, and then choose **Shelve Pending Changes**.
 The **Pending Changes** page appears, ready to shelve only the files you selected.

 ### To shelve your changes